A Classical Interpretation of the Nonrelativistic Quark Potential Model: Color Charge Definition and the Meson Mass-Radius Relationship: The values of and and results

 Comparing the magnitude of the gravitational forces between a pair of quark and antiquark that are 1 fm apart (with mass and charge of $m_b=m_{\bar{b}}=4.95$ GeV, $q_b=-q_{\bar{b}}=-1/3e$)

-it is found that the strong interaction, based on color charge, is much greater than the other two, consistent with the hiearchy of forces magnitudes known.
+it is found that the strong interaction, based on color charge, is much greater than the other two, consistent with the hiearchy of force magnitudes known.
 We use the meson masses provided by the Particle Data Group (PDG) \cite{pdg} as inputs.
-By applying Eq. (\ref{erM}), we can calculate the corresponding meson radii and compare them with the results from other models, as shown in TABLE \ref{tabm2}
+Applying Eq. (\ref{erM}), we can calculate the corresponding meson radii and compare them with the results from other models, as shown in TABLE \ref{tabm2}

 From TABLE \ref{tabm2}, one can see that some of results are in good agreement with the results in the literature.
 It must be noted that existing literature on meson radius calculations employs various models \cite{c17,c18,c20,c21,c22}, each with its own set of parameters, and most focus only on the lowest few states.
 Our model also relies on data from a few mesons; however, this is due to the current inability to experimentally measure $Z$ and $T$.
 Once these two values are scientifically determined, a predictable relationship between meson mass and its structural radius can be established.
 As shown in Fig. \ref{fig8}, we present the mass-radius relationship for several quantum states of $b\bar{b}$ mesons based on Eq. (\ref{erM}), which is of significant importance for understanding hadron structures.
+We observe an anomaly in the $^3nS_1$ state series, particularly in the $\Upsilon(nS)$ mesons.
+In general, the radius of a meson's excited state is typically larger than that of its ground state.
+Our analysis suggests that this anomaly is related to spin-dependent terms: for heavy-flavor quarks, the influence of spin energy is significant.
+As the energy level increases, spin-induced vibrations intensify, causing the parameter $\omega$ to increase.
+According to Eq.
+(26), this leads to an increase in $v$.
+When the angular momentum $L$ remains constant, this leads to a reduction in radius $r$.
+This is left for the experimental examination in the future.